thaffenden/vrsn/.github/CONTRIBUTING.md

 ## Adding support for a new version file type

-Supported version file types are stored in the `versionFileMap()` function in `internal/files/get_version.go`.
+Supported version file types are stored in the `versionFileMap()` function in `internal/files/version.go`.

-This function maps the version file name to the function used to get the version value from the file.
+This function maps the version file name to the functions used to read and update the version value from the file.

-All version funcs should accept an instance of `*bufio.Scanner` and return the version as a string or an error if the line with the version in cannot be found.
+All version readers and updaters should use the same function signatures as currently defined.

+To ensure only the version line is changed in the version files, the `updateVersionInFile` function uses a regex expression to replace just the semantic version in place an not touch any other lines.

 ### Adding unit tests

-Unit tests are essential to keep everything working properly as the code changes. `internal/files/get_version_test.go` contains tests for every supported file type.
+Unit tests are essential to keep everything working properly as the code changes. `internal/files/version_(reader|writer)_test.go` contains tests for every supported file type.
 If you are adding a new one you should add a valid example of that file type to the `internal/files/testdata/all` directory and an example that does not include the version to `internal/files/testdata/no-version`.